charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 	<RouterProvider router={router} />
 );
 ```
-- notice here the use of `createBrowserRouter` to define the possible routes
+- notice here the use of `createBrowserRouter` to define the possible routes by creating the configuration for a router that can be altered to needs. accepts array of routes.
+	- you can also define as nested components but in reactrouter v6, they recommend adding routes as objects as seen here.
 - notice the `<RouterProvider />` component that will actually channel the defined routes by passing through the above router object.
 - finally notice the `<Link />` component that is used instead of `<a href>` that would be used in a server router
 - this will render a basic page with a link to an about div